 The Business of Storytelling is Dying

-We’re a bunch of scrappy kids building an engine to deliver this new era of storytelling, and are backed by those who see the same future.
+We’re a bunch of scrappy people building an engine to deliver this new era of storytelling, and are backed by those who see the same future.

 Early Media Team